The 68 mile long Paw Paw River Water begins in the Village of Paw Paw in Van Buren County.

 There are two impoundments (Briggs Pond and Maple Lake) in the village above the dam which can be paddled.
 The river portion of the water trail begins immediately below the Maple Lake Dam.
 The Paw Paw River then winds its way 66 miles through a large, wildlife rich floodplain forest corridor through Van Buren and Berrien Counties.
 Scroll down to the map for trailhead and access locations.
 Along the way, the river runs through or skirts the edge of the communities of Lawrence, Hartford, Watervliet, Coloma, and Riverside.
 Ultimately, the Paw Paw River joins the St. Joseph River in Benton Harbor, approximately one half mile from Lake Michigan.

 We will provide 2023 Pathway Maintenance as it is completed.

 Watervliet (Paw Paw River County Park) to Coloma

+ATTENTION: Expect to encounter fallen trees and other obstructions.
+Individual water trail segment information will be updated as maintenance occurs on some, but not all trail segments throughout the year.
 You can follow the pathway clearing progress on Facebook.
 Please understand that we do our best to keep this information updated, but the river is always changing and logs may fall and/or move downstream creating new obstacles.

-Please be sure to check the weather forecast and up-to-date river flow conditions on the USGS webpage.
+Also please be sure to check the weather forecast and up-to-date river flow conditions on the USGS web page.

-Click Here for an Important Note about SAFETY, LIABILITY AND PADDLING ETIQUETTE.
-Also check out the weather and safety information webpage on this site for more information about responsible paddling.
+Click Here for an Important note about SAFETY, LIABILITY AND PADDLING ETIQUETTE.
+Also check out the weather and safety information web page on this site for more information about responsible paddling.